-A requirement for microevolutionary change in temperature tolerance is that the underlying physiological, endocrine and molecular mechanisms show genetic variation on which selection can act.
+While individual variation has traditionally been largely ignored in physiological studies (Williams, 2008), there is now increasing interest in such sources of variation (e.g. Taff and Vitousek, 2016).
 Several key aspects in thermoregulation show individual and potentially genetic variation across taxa: Multiple studies in wild and captive birds report individual variation in BMR, reflected in moderate heritability and repeatability of these traits (Nilsson et al., 2009; Ronning et al., 2007; Tieleman et al., 2009).
 In one of the rare studies on potential heritability of heat loss mechanisms, Versteeg et al. (2008) reported that evaporative water loss also shows individual variation (repeatability).
 Moreover, several studies indicated that there is individual consistency in thermoregulatory reaction norms over a temperature gradient.
 This has been reported in ectotherms such as common lizards (Zootoca vivipara, (Artacho et al., 2013) and Western slimy salamanders (Plethodon albagula (Careau et al., 2014), and in endotherms such as mouse lemurs (Microcebus murinus, (Vuarin et al., 2013) and zebra finches (Taeniopygia guttata, Briga and Verhulst (2017).
 The potential genetic background of such individual plasticity in thermoregulatory reaction norms, has, however, not yet been studied.

-Along with variation in metabolic rate, individual differences in hormonal and molecular responses to temperature variation is predicted, and will be a key in adapting to changing climate.
+Along with variation in metabolism, individual differences in hormonal and molecular responses to temperature variation is predicted, and will be a key in adapting to changing climate.
 To our knowledge, individual variation in responses to temperature challenges in circulating THs, the key hormones underlying thermoregulation, or associated molecular pathways (DIOs, receptors) has not been tested.
 However, there is some evidence on heritability of the mean levels of T3 in eggs (Ruuskanen et al., 2016b), suggesting scope for microevolutionary responses of THs to climate change.
 Interestingly, endocrine responses to thermal stress have been shown to vary among poultry breeds, potentially suggestive of genetic variation in temperature tolerance (Xie et al., 2018).
-Moreover, there is rather good evidence that individuals consistently differ in their CORT responses to standard stressor (Cockrem, 2013) as well as food stress (Lendvai et al., 2014), while CORT shows also moderate heritability (Stedman et al., 2017; Taff et al., 2018).
-To our knowledge, there is no data on individual plasticity in thermogenic mechanisms (ST, NST), mitochondrial function or its molecular basis (such as ANT, avUCP or SERCA expression, see §3) in birds.
+Moreover, there is rather good evidence that individuals consistently differ in their CORT responses to standard stressor

+(Cockrem, 2013) as well as e.g. food stress (Lendvai et al., 2014), while CORT shows also moderate heritability (Stedman et al., 2017; Taff et al., 2018).
+To our knowledge, there is no data on individual plasticity in thermogenesis mechanisms (e.g. NST), mitochondrial function or its molecular basis, such as ANT, avUCP or SERCA expression (see §3) in birds.

 Taken together, we still have very limited knowledge on the capacity for microevolution of thermoregulation and its associated endocrine and molecular mechanisms, and we currently lack direct studies on microevolution of thermal physiology in birds.
 However, some key thermoregulatory and endocrine traits seem to show individual variation with a genetic basis.
 In mammals, artificial selection for BMR led to changes in 10 generations (Sadowska et al., 2015), which suggests that a response to temperature changes could potentially be rather fast.
+Interestingly, it has been suggested that current worldwide declining trends of body size of birds (Gardner et al., 2014) could reflect microevolution to climate change as body size critically influences e.g. evaporation.
 However, even if there would be variation for selection to act on, the most important open question is which traits and mechanisms will/may be under selection in a changing climate.
 Is there selection on the mean values, or on scope and speed of plasticity when weather changes abruptly?
 What is the main selective agent?
 If selective agents like heat waves are rare, selective pressure is low, and microevolution likely plays a little role (Boyles et al., 2011b).
 However, increasing frequency of extreme events may increase the selective pressure on speed or scope of plasticity, at least if they occur frequently enough to be experienced more than once over the lifetime of an individual.